marnovandermaas/praesidio-sdk/README.md

 git submodule update --recursive --init
 ```

 This will take some time and require around 7 GiB of disk space.
-At the moment the submodule update might skip the `riscv-gnu-toolchain` if this is the case for you please execute the following commands:
+At the moment the submodule update might skip the `riscv-gnu-toolchain` module.
+If this is the case for you, please execute the following commands:

 ```bash
 git clone https://github.com/riscv/riscv-gnu-toolchain.git